Uzbekistan

 Well Hello, Kyiv?!
 Uzbekistan to Ukraine (Semi-Live Blog)

 These events happened on Sunday, the 25th and Monday the 26th of July, 2021.
 We hoped to fly from Islam Karimov Tashkent International Airport (TAS), Uzbekistan to Boryspil International Airport (KBP) nearby Kyiv, Ukraine.
 I’m trying to update this blog as a sort of semi-live blog while on the move.
 Quick update because I need to sleep.
 We arrived well in Kyiv but the long wait for check-in to our apartment was excruciating.
-Peace out I’m gonna catch some zzz’s before finishing this Contents1 Monday, 26th of July: Shattered in Kyiv1.1 Train to Kyiv, killing time1.2 Arriving at Kyiv Boryspil1.3Continue reading
+Peace out I’m gonna catch some zzz’s before finishing this Monday, 26th of July: Shattered in Kyiv Ugh Train to Kyiv, killing time The train ride isContinue reading

 Eat, Pray, Plov: Trying (+ Failing) to Be a Vegetarian in Uzbekistan